Dietrich Denise Lane Simmons

 She is survived by James Compton(Father), and husband Hugh Bell Simmons.
-Dietrich Denise Simmons was the baby sibling to Carl Mason, Rosie Cadet, Cleo Washington, Hazel Mason, and Sarah Mays, her heartholders(Children), Chelsa Lane(Keith Haddock), Jernisha Lane, sister in-law Teresa Cole (Russell), Jerry Felton (Keshara), Tamika Felton, and Willie Lane, her loving grandkids, Tre’ Darion, Kameron, Torre, Harmony, Kenneth, Kristein, Serenity, Larriah, Ja’Marion, Prince, Da’Mya, Jayceon, Keiley, Alayna, Jerniyah, her devoted niece Jaime Venzant, her favorite spades partner LaKisha Mason and her devoted friend Charlotte Mason.
+Dietrich Denise Simmons was the baby sibling to Carl Mason, Rosie Cadet, Cleo Washington, Hazel Mason, and Sarah Mays, her heartholders(Children), Chelsa Lane(Keith Haddock), Jernisha Lane, Jerry Felton, Tamika Felton, and Willie Lane, her loving grandkids, Kelsia, Nicholas, Kimberly, Tre' Darion, Kameron, Torre, Harmony, Kenneth, Kristein, Serenity, Larriah, Ja'Marion, Prince, Da'Mya, Jayceon, Keiley, Alayna, Jerniyah, her devoted niece Jaime Venzant, her favorite spades partner LaKisha Mason and her devoted friend Charlotte Mason.

 (0) comments